Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

-For the purposes of costing Taylor's algorithm in terms of matrix operations, namely determining the length of an MSLP for the algorithm, we assume that the field elements $-g_{ic}g_{rc}^{-1}$ in \eqref{trans1} (and similarly in \eqref{trans2}) are given to us as polynomials of degree at most $f-1$ in the primitive element $\omega$, where $q=p^f$ for some prime $p$.
-So we need to know (i) the number of matrix operations required to compute $t_{ij}(\alpha)$ for an arbitrary polynomial $\alpha = \sum_{\ell=0}^{f-1} a_\ell \omega^\ell$, for arbitrary $i,j$, and (ii) the maximum number of group elements that need to be kept in computer memory simultaneously during this computation.
+For the purposes of determining the cost of Taylor's algorithm in terms of matrix operations, namely determining the length of an MSLP for the algorithm, we assume that the field elements $-g_{ic}g_{rc}^{-1}$ in \eqref{trans1} (and similarly in \eqref{trans2}) are given to us as polynomials of degree at most $f-1$ in the primitive element $\omega$, where $q=p^f$ for some prime $p$.